Universal tropical structures for curves in exploded manifolds: Families of curves with universal tropical structure

 \

-Actually, Lemma \ref{uts map} also holds for any family $\hat h$ of curves containing a curve $f'$ which is a refinement of $f$ or which is $f$ with some extra external edges or bubble components.
-This is used in \cite{evc} to define an evaluation map to Deligne-Mumford space, and is also useful for proving that Gromov-Witten invariants of exploded manifolds are preserved by the operation of refinement.
+We shall also need the following variant of Lemma~\ref{uts map}.
+It applies when the curve in the second family is a refinement of \(f\), or is obtained from \(f\) by adding external edges or bubble components.
+This variant is used in~\cite{evc} to define evaluation maps to Deligne--Mumford space, and in proving invariance of exploded Gromov--Witten invariants under refinement.

 \begin{lemma} Let $\hat f$ be a family of curves with universal tropical structure at $f$.
 Let $\hat h$ be a family of curves containing a curve $f'$ with a degree $1$ holomorphic map

 so that $f'=f\circ\phi$.
 Then by restricting to a neighborhood of $f'$ in $\hat h$ there exists an extension of $\phi$ to a map